openaq/openaq-cli/README.md

     ```

 1. **Add scoop bucket**
-   Buckets in Scoop are similar to taps in Homebrew.
    By adding a bucket, you're telling Scoop where to find the software you want to install.

     ```bash
     scoop bucket add openaq-bucket https://github.com/openaq/scoop-bucket
     ```

 2. **Install**
-   This command installs the OpenAQ CLI tool on your Windows machine.
+   This command installs the OpenAQ CLI tool on your Windows machine and will make it available to your system PATH.

     ```bash
     scoop install openaq-cli